projectsophon/hardhat-circom/README.md

 module.exports = {
   solidity: "0.6.7",
   circom: {
+    // (optional) Base path for input files, defaults to `./circuits/`
+    inputBasePath: "./circuits",
-    // The final ptau file from a Phase 1 ceremony
+    // (required) The final ptau file, relative to inputBasePath, from a Phase 1 ceremony
-    ptau: "./circuits/pot15_final.ptau",
+    ptau: "pot15_final.ptau",
-    // Each object in this array refers to a separate circuit
+    // (required) Each object in this array refers to a separate circuit
     circuits: [{ name: "init" }],
   },
 };